-If you’ve purchased a pregnancy pillow at any point in your pregnancy, you may have wondered about this topic.
 After all, it has been with you through night sweats and bodily discomfort.
-Just like any other bedding, it’s bound to need a wash from time to time.
+Like any other bedding, it’s bound to need a wash from time to time.

-However, unlike other bedding, pregnancy pillows come with special considerations.
-Should you hand wash or machine wash?
-What detergents should you use?
+We’ve reviewed the cleaning instructions for various pregnancy pillow styles and designed this guide to help you access this info fast when you need it.
 Read on to learn all you need to know — and then some — about pregnancy pillow protocol.

 Before you wash your pregnancy pillow, there are a few pieces of essential information to collect.

-This information will help you determine the best way to care for your pillow (source).
+This information will help you determine the best way to care for your pillow.

 - Shape and size: Pregnancy pillows come in all sorts of shapes and sizes.
 If a pillow is too large, it may not fit into a traditional washing machine, even if it’s technically safe to do so.